TheBensonBoy/MessAround/README.md

 This repo is intended for the use of trying new things and storing minimal projects (such as Kattis, and trying new languages).
-Made it public because others may or may not want to learn from my own mistakes, if somehow you can even learn what i did in the fierst place
+Made it public because others may or may not want to learn from my own mistakes, if somehow you can even learn what i did in the first place

 ## Table of Contents